Sheri Chaney Jones – President and Founder

 Quote from Elizabeth – “I believe I have been blessed to be a blessing to others.
 Though there are a lot of social issues that touch my heart, I do not have the skill or patience to tackle those directly- so I apply my skills in helping those agencies who do address those issues directly.”

-Alyssa is a social science researcher passionate about improving social systems to strengthen individuals and communities.
-She has devoted her career to researching and improving processes in the social and public sectors to ensure that individuals have equal opportunities to succeed in life.
-She excels at using data analysis to understand complex organizational processes to inform decision-making and identify areas in need of improvement.
+Alyssa is a social science researcher dedicated to improving social systems to strengthen individuals and communities.
+Based in Riverside, California, she helps clients by providing research and process improvement throughout the social and public sectors to ensure individuals have equal opportunities to succeed in life.
+Alyssa excels at using data analysis to understand complex organizational processes to inform decision-making and identify areas in need of improvement.

-As a California native, Alyssa seeks opportunities to enjoy Ohio’s sunshine whenever possible.
-You will find her spending quality time with her family, boyfriend, and puppy.
-One of her goals is to travel the world and experience a variety of cultures.
+You will find Alyssa spending quality time with her family, husband, and dog.
+She enjoys traveling the world and experiencing a variety of cultures.

 Quote from Alyssa – “My goal in life is to improve and strengthen the lives of underprivileged individuals.
 I believe I am best suited to do this by utilizing my analytical skills, coupled with my passion, to conduct high-quality research to inform decisions that influence these individuals’ lives.”